mnestor/shepherd/README.md

 ### Configuration

 Shepherd will try to update your services every 5 minutes by default.
-You can adjust this value using the `SLEEP_TIME` variable.
+You can adjust this value using the `CRON` variable.

 You can prevent services from being updated by appending them to the `BLACKLIST_SERVICES` variable.
 This should be a space-separated list of service names.